MINI Countryman hybrid engines, drive & performance

 If you don’t mind a firm feel to the ride in town and have plenty of back roads to enjoy, the Countryman could well be your cup of tea.
 But if you want something a bit smoother and more refined, you could find this a bit wearing.

 MINI Countryman hybrid engine, 0-62mph and acceleration

 It’s no mistake that MINI has stuck Cooper S badges on its first plug-in hybrid model.
 Yes, it’s a low-emission car, but it’s also quick.
-It’ll get from 0-62mph in 6.9 seconds, which makes the Countryman Cooper S E All4 a much sportier car than rivals like the Mitsubishi Outlander PHEV and Toyota C-HR, both of which take over 10 seconds to do the same sprint.
+It’ll get from 0-62mph in 6.9 seconds, which makes the Countryman Cooper S E All4 a much sportier car than rivals like the Mitsubishi Outlander PHEV and Toyota C-HR, both of which take longer to do the same sprint.

-What'll also put a smile on your face is how the hybrid goes about its business.
-The instant boost from the electric motor gives the Countryman a surprising turn of speed, especially around town.
-That acceleration comes from MINI’s combination of a 134bhp 1.5-litre three-cylinder petrol engine with an 87bhp electric motor.
+What'll also put a smile on your face is how the Countryman goes about its business.
+The instant boost from the electric motor gives the car a surprising turn of speed, especially around town.
+That acceleration comes from the combination of a 134bhp 1.5-litre three-cylinder petrol engine with an 87bhp electric motor.